 |Passwords for local accounts are stored in the vCommander in encrypted format, using 256 bit AES encryption.|

-•A vCommander role.
-A role is a set of permissions determining what tasks a user can carry out. vCommander roles control what users can do in the vCommander console.
+•A vCommander role — a set of permissions determining what tasks a user can carry out. vCommander roles control what users can do in the vCommander console.
 (Service Portal roles control what users can do in the Service Portal; we'll look at these later.)

-•Access rights.
-Access rights determine what parts of your virtual infrastructure each vCommander role may access.
+•Access rights — these determine what parts of your virtual infrastructure each vCommander role may access.
 If an administrative user needs access to your virtual infrastructure, you must assign access rights.
 Access rights cannot be assigned to users with Service Portal roles.

 For example, one administrative user account exists when you first install vCommander: superuser.
 It cannot be deleted.
 The superuser account: